The Common Core Question – Things to Consider

-Across educational settings, there has been a major push to standardize.
-Local interests complain that such efforts rob local decision-makers and educational institutions from making decisions that are relevant and appropriate for their constituency.
+Across educational settings, there has been a significant push to standardize.
+Local interests complain that such efforts rob decision-makers and educational institutions of making relevant and appropriate decisions for their constituency.
 Arguably, the most significant undertaking of this type has been the advent of the Common Core Standards.
-41 US states have approved the use of these standards for their K-12 students.
+Forty-one U.S. states have approved these standards for their K-12 students.
 However, this effort has been fraught with political land mines.
-In fact, several states have even abandoned Common Core in recent months.
+Several states have even abandoned Common Core in recent months.
 Here are a few things that I would like you to consider.

-Like any addict, we must admit to ourselves that we have a problem if we truly want to get better.
+Like any addict, we must admit to ourselves that we have a problem if we want to improve.
 Furthermore, we must also acknowledge that the solutions provided thus far are simply not working.
 I am aware that some would like to suggest that we need to give Common Core more time.
-However, consider the fact that ACT has released a report showing that the high school class of 2019’s college preparedness in English and math is at seniors’ lowest levels in 15 years (ACT, 2019).
-The thing I want to emphasize here is that these students are the first to have completed all four high school years under Common Core.
+However, ACT has released a report showing that the high school class of 2019’s college preparedness in English and math is at seniors’ lowest levels in 15 years (ACT, 2019).
+I want to emphasize that these students are the first to complete all four high school years under Common Core.
 In my opinion, the states that are abandoning this initiative are heroes.
-The continuation of anything that wasn’t well-researched originally and clearly not working now, would be idiotic.
+Continuing anything that wasn’t well-researched originally and not working now would be idiotic.

 This brings us to the funding issue.
 Allow me to be blunt.
-What good are the funds for an education system that provides your community ignorance and mediocrity?
+What good are the funds for an education system that provides your community with ignorance and mediocrity?
 More money doesn’t fix the problem, and neither does more teachers.
-All of the money in the world and all the teachers you want to pack into a building won’t fix a broken curriculum that ensures mediocrity.
-It’s a simple cause and effect scenario.
-And while Common Core didn’t start this problem, it is clearly making things worse.
+All the money in the world and all the teachers you want to pack into a building won’t fix a broken curriculum that ensures mediocrity.
+It’s a simple cause-and-effect scenario.
+And while Common Core didn’t start this problem, it is making things worse.

 Don’t worry about the wasted money on this initiative.
-Instead, we need to remember that these students will one day become leaders themselves.
+Instead, we need to remember that these students might become leaders.
 If what they “learned” is of no value, then they will be of little value as leaders.
 As current leaders, we must remain the keepers of the vision.
-So let’s start by asking ourselves what kind of future can be had when future leaders are ignorant of the things they need to know?
+So let’s start by asking ourselves what kind of future can be had when future leaders are ignorant of the things they need to know.

 Who wants to read?
 I don’t understand people who get mad at people who don’t read.
 Like, who wants to read?
 All your information could be spoken to you.Pete Davidson “Comedian”

-Speaking of culture, let us not forget the counterproductive elements that we too often tolerate and/or condone.
+Speaking of culture, let us not forget the counterproductive elements we too often tolerate or condone.
 As a society, we tend to frown upon the “nerd” and elevate the ignorant icons that can barely speak… and when they do, they bad-mouth things like reading.
 What did we think would happen?
-Our own vocabulary often reflects this in subtle ways.
-Many of us can relate to when we said idiotic things like I “have” to go to school instead of I “get” to.
-Teachers likely could overcome some of this if they weren’t forced to walk on egg-shells.
-But even then, only a few teachers seem to remember how it’s done and I’m sure many of them are disillusioned and close to retirement anyway.
+Our vocabulary often reflects this in subtle ways.
+Many of us can relate to when we say idiotic things like I “have” to go to school instead of I “get” to.
+Teachers likely could overcome some of this if they weren’t forced to walk on eggshells.
+But even then, only a few teachers seem to remember how it’s done, and I’m sure many of them are disillusioned and close to retirement anyway.

 This brings us to the issue of the blind leading the blind.
-The fact is that much of what is being taught in many schools today is either watered-down or flat out inaccurate.
-This is done for many reasons, but political correctness is a big part of it and division is the result.
-The irony is that if we taught the truth, many of our problems would likely go away.
-Unfortunately, this didn’t get bad overnight so it likely will not get fixed quickly.
+The fact is that much of what is being taught in many schools today is either watered-down or flat-out inaccurate.
+This is done for many reasons, but political correctness is a big part of it, and division is the result.
+The irony is that if we taught the truth, many of our problems would likely disappear.
+Unfortunately, this didn’t get bad overnight, so it probably will not get fixed quickly.
 Of course, many wouldn’t recognize what I’m suggesting anyway because they were taught in the systems I have described.
 It has become a cycle that is only broken by the brave and enlightened.

 Education is supposed to be an enlightening experience.
-Enlightenment does not require a special room or gadget, and this is especially true if teachers are striving for the transfer of knowledge over the achievement of scores.
+Enlightenment does not require a special room or gadget, especially if teachers strive to transfer knowledge over the achievement of scores.
 But alas, we again find ourselves in a bind.
-This is because, in order to be enlightened, we must be willing to think critically.
-If we want our students to do this, then we must be willing to do this first.
-Unfortunately, many of us were never given a chance to do it ourselves, so we too struggle with the concept.
-In this nation, too many have simply forgotten how.
-A simple demonstration of this might be in how even a teacher might struggle to tell you what form of government we are SUPPOSED to have… if the Founders really DIDN’T like the idea of direct democracy (Huntzinger, 2018).
+This is because, to be enlightened, we must be willing to think critically.
+If we want our students to do this, we must be willing to do this first.
+Unfortunately, many of us were never given a chance to do it ourselves, so we, too, struggle with the concept.
+In this nation, too many have forgotten how.
+A simple demonstration of this might be how even a teacher might struggle to tell you what form of government we are SUPPOSED to have… if the Founders DIDN’T like the idea of direct democracy (Huntzinger, 2018).
 And even if they could, they likely couldn’t define the difference.

 So with this in mind, let’s bring this back to standardization.
 Wouldn’t it be counterproductive to standardize education on verbal-linguistic and logical-mathematical intelligence alone when there are several other types of intelligence to consider (Armstrong, N.D.)?
 It reminds me of the cartoon of the teacher failing the student fish for the inability to climb a tree.
-It seems to me that if we are in the business of thought, then we must first be willing to think ourselves.
+If we are in the business of thought, we must first be willing to think ourselves.
 If we want our children to become thinkers, we must show them how to think instead of forcing them to conform to a thought.
-In leadership, we know that growth and prosperity have a strong innovation component.
-Innovation comes from thought and exploration; not standardization and status quo.
+In leadership, we know growth and prosperity have a strong innovation component.
+Innovation comes from thought and exploration, not standardization and status quo.

-Common Core isn’t entirely useless though.
-In fact, I sort of appreciate it.
-That’s because while Common Core CLEARLY isn’t the answer, it has definitely helped us better define the problem.
+Common Core isn’t entirely useless, though.
+I appreciate it.
+That’s because while Common Core isn’t the answer, it has helped us better define the problem.

 Did you enjoy this article?
 You might also like my article titled “A Leadership Lesson About Change in Higher Education.”